 Yes, butternut squash is a great alternative.
 It has a similar sweetness and texture to the traditional calabaza used, and works just as well in this recipe.

-2. Is Pumpkin Talakari vegan?
+2. Is Pumpkin Talkari vegan?

 Yes, this recipe is naturally vegan as it uses plant-based ingredients.